Prostate Cancer - What is it and Why is it important

 How is Prostate Cancer treated?

 Doctors determine the best treatment for prostate cancer based on factors such as the cancer's stage, aggressiveness, overall health of the patient, and personal preferences.
-Cancer treatment if advised must start without delay and without interruption.
+Cancer treatment, if advised, must start without delay and without interruption.
 Treatment may include:

 - Active surveillance & watchful waiting: For slow-growing prostate cancer, regular monitoring with PSA tests, digital rectal exams and biopsies may be recommended instead of immediate treatment.
 This is suitable for older patients or those with low-risk cancer.